MLayese/dimension/contact.md

 image: MyronLayese.gif
 ---

 Let's hang!
-You can reach me on Instagram, Github, and LinkedIn.
+You can reach me on Twitter, Github, and LinkedIn.
 <br>
 My email's also here for those that want it: